 The dashboard is the landing page that a logged in user sees after successful login.
 The dashboard gives a quick snapshot of the recent updates by the team along with the recent updates done by the user himself.

 Along with the updates, the dashboard also shows the Spaces that the user is a member of.
-We will discuss more spaces in next section.
-The sidebar containing updates and space details is collapsible to optimize viewing experience.
+We will discuss more spaces in the next section.
+The sidebar containing updates and space details is collapsible to optimize the viewing experience.

-Below is an example of Confluence Dashboard.
+Below is an example of the Confluence Dashboard.

 The dashboard is customizable and the admin can set up a universal dashboard that all users will see.